KimiTR/ComfyUI-TRMKT-Automation/README.md

 Step 2: Open Content Cloud, create a new content library, configure the content, and then copy the content ID to be executed

-Step 3: Install ComfyUI_Trmkt-N odes plugin
+Step 3: Install the ComfyUI_Trmkt_nodes plugin.
+Remember to configure the environment through the command line "pip install -r requirements.txt" in the ComfyUI_Trmkt_nodes directory, and restart ComfyUI after installation is complete

 Step 4: Introduce plugins (prompt words are description fields for content data in the content cloud, image: main image set in the content cloud, video: main video set in the content cloud)